- Individual Retreats

 Spiritual Direction or companionship is an agreement between persons to listen together to the voice of the Holy Spirit, discerning the leading of God for the journey.
 Direction is a form of accountability in a safe, prayerful environment.
 A spiritual director is someone who pays special attention to the deepening spiritual life and encourages the pursuit of God through examining the holiness and love that flow from a life of prayer.

-David and Naomi Wenger are available for direction appointments.
-They have been offering Spiritual Direction since 2003 when they received training from Sursum Corda, a spiritual director’s formation program of the Episcopal Diocese of South Carolina.
-Persons interested in scheduling an initial interview should contact David or Naomi at (269) 244-8696 or email@example.com.
+David and Naomi Wenger, and June Mears Driedger are available for direction appointments.
+David and Naomi received training from Sursum Corda, a spiritual director’s formation program of the Episcopal Diocese of South Carolina.
+June received her training through the Anabaptist Mennonite Biblical Seminary.
+Persons interested in scheduling an initial interview should contact the Hermitage at (269) 244-8696, or email firstname.lastname@example.org or use our contact form.

 St. Joseph’s Barn, the main retreat house, offers private guest rooms with shared bathrooms for daytime or overnight accommodations.
 There is also a one-bedroom apartment with a kitchen and bathroom in St. Joseph’s Barn.
 The Ken Hanby Center offers additional guest rooms with shared bathroom.
-Several rooms are on the ground level for those with limited mobility.
 Other lodging includes three rustic hermitage cabins with no running water or electricity.
 An outhouse is located by each cabin and bath facilities are available in St. Joseph’s Barn.
 The hermitages are available for several hours, overnight or for your entire retreat.
-The following is a description of each hermitage cabin.

 Three meals are available each day.
 Meals are eaten in silence with other retreatants.
 Breakfast is self-service, available from 7:30 to 9:30 am, the midday meal (main meal of the day) is served at 12:30 pm, and a light supper is served at 5:30 pm.
-Meals are “home-cooked” with fresh, wholesome ingredients.
-The bread is homemade.
-We use meat sparingly and vegetarian diets can be accommodated.
+Meals are “home-cooked” with fresh, wholesome ingredients getting much of our food from local farmers and our own garden.
+We primarily serve vegetarian food and some other dietary restrictions can be accommodated.

 Participation in Morning Prayer, each morning at 8:00am except Sunday, is a Hermitage rhythm.
 Morning Prayer usually follows a liturgical format, including a gathering prayer, a hymn, reading the daily lectionary, prayers of intercession and thanksgiving, affirmations and benediction.
 Once a week, we celebrate Holy Communion together.
 Morning Prayer is one of the times we pray for guests, stay connected with the events of the world and unite with one another as a worshiping community.